bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 The overlay visibility is controlled vis the `show` prop.
 By default the overlay is not shown.

+Note that this component only _visually onbcures_ it's content (or the page).
+Refer to the [Accessibilty section](#accessibility) below for additional details and concerns.

 **Default wrapping mode example:**

 ```html